Quinny/WordleSolver/README.md

 information gain is calculated by simulating using the word as a guess for every possible secret word.

-### solver.py
+### solver.py / app.jsx

-`solver.py` uses the information gained from each guess to build a list of constraints that the secret word must conform to, and then selects the highest scoring word which meets those constraints as the suggested guess.
+`solver.py/app.jsx` uses the information gained from each guess to build a list of constraints that the secret word must conform to, and then selects the highest scoring word which meets those constraints as the suggested guess.